approvals/ApprovalTests.cpp.StarterProject/README.md

 This is a starter project for:

+* ApprovalTests in C++ - see [ApprovalTests.cpp](https://github.com/approvals/ApprovalTests.cpp)
-* Catch2
+* Catch2 test framework
 * CLion (and any other CMake-aware C++ build system)
 * Visual Studio 2017 (`visual-studio-2017\StarterProject.sln`)
-* ApprovalTests

 Works on Mac, Linux and Windows.

 Feel free to copy and go...

 Notes:

+* For more information, see the [ApprovalTests.cpp User Guide](https://github.com/approvals/ApprovalTests.cpp/blob/master/doc/README.md#top)
 * You will need a Diff tool.
 * Suggestions:
     * Mac: [DiffMerge](https://sourcegear.com/diffmerge/)